kosuri-indu/PLP-Pipeline/README.md

 # PLP-Pipeline

-This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named **PLP-Pipeline**.
+This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named PLP-Pipeline.

 It is authored by kosuri-indu.